Pain & Gain: Real-life outcomes

 Though the Kershaw character is depicted as socially pretentious and pompous, there was nothing to indicate his wealth derived from anything other than legitimate sources.
-In real life, immediately after testifying against the Sun Gym gang, Marc Schiller, on who Kershaw is based, was arrested and charged with operating a $14 million fraudulent Medicare scheme.
-Facing 25 years federal prison, Schiller was aided by the sitting trial judge of criminal case against the Sun Gym gang who testified on his behalf.
+In real life, immediately after testifying against the Sun Gym gang, Marc Schiller, on whom Kershaw is based, was arrested and charged with operating a $14 million fraudulent Medicare scheme.
+Facing 25 years in federal prison, Schiller was aided by the sitting trial judge of the criminal case against the Sun Gym gang who testified on his behalf.
 In 1999 Schiller was offered and accepted a plea deal for the statutory minimum of 46 months and was released from prison in 2001.